angal/arcadia/README.md

 - new, open, save, find
   (relatively to edit/find operation) after "new" there is a menubutton to choose a type of file
+- new, open Dir Project, search in files, Open terminal from current folder, Toggle bookmark
 - run current, run last
   (for execute the raised file in the editor or the last runned file)
   after "run current" there is a menubutton to choose a configurated runner to apply at current file
-- debug current, debug last, quit debug panel
+- (on ruby < 2.0) debug current, debug last, quit debug panel
-  (for debug need)
 - quit (to exit from arcadia)

 #### Editor